Pennsylvania Bar Association

 The YLD E-Mentorship Program aims to foster relationships between law students/new lawyers and young lawyers in a low-stress setting.
 We will initially connect law students and new lawyers with young lawyers electronically.
 Mentors will reach out to mentees monthly with the goal for the relationship to develop based upon the individual mentors and mentees.
 By fostering constructive mentoring relationships, the YLD E-Mentorship Program seeks to elevate the competence, professionalism, and success of Pennsylvania law students and new lawyers.

 Being a law student or new lawyer is tough and it can be intimidating to seek out a formal mentor/mentee relationship.
 Our program affords the opportunity to seek mentorship from a young lawyer who has recently been in the mentee’s position.
 Connecting the mentors and mentees electronically reduces the stress and formality of traditional mentorship programs and allows the relationship to grow organically in whatever manner is most beneficial to the individual mentors and mentees.

 In order for the relationship to be beneficial, we will make every effort to match law students/new lawyers with young lawyers by practice area, geographic area, or other commonalities.
-Please fill out the appropriate form and we will work on matching you with an mentor or mentee.
+Please fill out the attached application and we will work on matching you with an appropriate mentor or mentee.

 Applications for mentors only are due Oct.
 11, 2019.

 The application deadline for mentees has passed.

 The program runs from November 2019 to May 2020